itsektionen/kistan-doc/src/lights/lmixer/reference/fixture_config.md

   displayName: string;

   // The plural form of the displayName, if left blank, the plural
-  // form is obtained by appendning "s".
+  // form is obtained by appending "s".
 Useful of "shelf"->"shelves" displayNamePlural?: string;

   // The model/product name of the fixture